-Do not use header float (accumulator) functions with the AirFLEX.
+Do not use header float (accumulator) functions.
 The only known exception is Gleaner combines, where some accumulator float can be used after all calibrations are complete (~25% on).

-13.6 - Combine Calibration Position
+13.5 - Combine Calibration Position

 It may be useful to park the combine over a ditch in order to allow a larger space below the header.
 This will allow the header to go through its full range of motion.